 The above questions are just a few of the complex considerations for evaluating an equity split.
 For a more detailed, customised evaluation, try Linkilaw’s Startup Equity Calculator, a non-biased and automated tool to calculate equity splits between co-founders.
 Our calculator provides a transparent breakdown of your equity split, allowing co-founders to compare results and start an honest dialogue.

 We hope this helps!
-If you still have questions and you’re unsure about the legal advice that you or your startup require, we offer a Free Legal Session where we’ll talk you through your needs and answer the questions you may have.
+If you still have questions and you’re unsure about the legal advice that you or your startup require, you can book a Legal Session where we’ll talk you through your needs and answer the questions you may have.
 Book a session here.